JsBergbau/GCC-cross-compiler-for-Raspberry-PI-Zero-W/README.md

 make install
 ```
 Note: Sysroot has to be specified as absolute path, without I got errors.

+Very important is here `--enable-multiarch --with-sysroot=/home/pi/sysroot-armhf`.
+Without that compiling OpenJDK 17 will fail.

 You can delete the gcc 8.3.0 folder in /opt/cross-pi-gcc/libexec/gcc/arm-linux-gnueabihf